dotnet/corefx/Documentation/architecture/net-platform-standard.md

 **NOTE: Xamarin Platforms augment the existing profile numbers above.**

-Exising PCL projects in VS2013 and VS2015 (excluding UWP targets), can only target up to .NET Platform Standard version 1.2.
+Existing PCL projects in VS2013 and VS2015 (excluding UWP targets), can only target up to .NET Platform Standard version 1.2.
 To build libraries for .NET Platform Standard version >= 1.3 you have 2 options:

 - Use project.json in csproj-based projects
 - Use xproj-based projects, i.e. "Class Library (Package)" project template